August 19. Kazinform's timeline of major events

 2018 – Four Kazakh pupils win big at 10th UCMAS national mental arithmetic competition in Jordan.

-2018 – Kazakhstan’s fencer Dmitry Alexanin, 26, takes the first place at the Asian Games in Indonesia.
+2018 – Kazakhstan’s fencer Dmitry Alexanin sweeps first place at Asian Games in Indonesia.